TCL C7L Review

 Black levels during daytime: Very Good

-It's also worth mentioning how the TCL C7L performs during everyday viewing in a sunlit living room.
-As we've established, it is an extremely bright television, and it is precisely due to such a powerful supply of luminance (up to 2400 nits in SDR!) that it excels in very bright rooms – the picture easily gets through the incoming light.
-The only thing to watch out for is direct reflections on the screen.
-The coating used this year on the panel is definitely glossier than the one we saw in last year's C7K model.
-The screen significantly worse at suppressing point light reflections, which in unfavourable conditions – for example, when the window is positioned directly opposite the television – can be quite annoying for some users.
-Nevertheless, in terms of sheer brightness, the C7L is simply a demon for bright living rooms.
+It’s also worth mentioning how the TCL C7L performs during everyday viewing in a sunlit living room.
+As we’ve already established, it’s an extremely bright TV, and it’s precisely thanks to such a huge luminance headroom (up to 2400 nits in SDR!) that it can perform brilliantly in very bright rooms, the picture simply cuts through the light entering the room without any problems.
+The only thing to watch out for are direct reflections on the screen.
+The coating used on the panel this year is noticeably glossier than the one we saw on last year’s C7K.
+The screen suppresses point reflections much less effectively, which, in unfavourable conditions, for example when a window is directly opposite the TV, may be fairly irritating for some users.
+Even so, in terms of raw brightness the C7L is simply a beast for bright living rooms.

 Panel brightness